DesertF2/DeserF_2-RetroArch-Overlays/README.md

 Sonic The Fighters:
 <img width="1280" height="720" alt="Sonic-Fighters_Preview" src="https://github.com/user-attachments/assets/050c901a-ddce-47cd-b67f-2cd79e6eeda1" />

 These are the only ones I've finished as I'm writing this.
-I'm planning on making more and adding them here with the rest.
+I'm planning on making more and add them here with the rest.

 If you want to include these overlays in your pack, please give proper credit.